sgowrishetty/resume-checklist/README.md

 - ✅ **Title Triumph:** Pop those experience titles with value.
 - ✅ **Link it Up:** Got an online presence?
 Slap that LinkedIn and GitHub link on there.
 It's like a virtual handshake before the interview.
 - ✅ **Pronoun Patrol:** Avoid "I"; let your achievements do the talking.
 - ✅ **Buzzword Block:** Buzzwords are so last season.
 Let your achievements speak louder than clichés.
+Folks at ResumeWorded identified some common [Buzzwords and clichés](https://resumeworded.com/resume-buzzwords-and-cliches-key-advice) to avoid, weed them out!
 - ✅ **Soft Skills Salsa:** Highlight your soft skills – the graceful moves in your professional dance routine.
 - ✅ **Font Finesse:** ATS bots are traditional, so stick to classic fonts.
 - ✅ **Font Size Foxtrot:** Keep the size in the 10-12 range.
 No magnifying glasses needed.